cmoestl/heliocats/README.md

 This package contains codes used for the creation of catalogs of interplanetary coronal mass ejections (ICMEs) and their analysis.
 [This is a link to a google colab notebook](https://colab.research.google.com/drive/1_zJMGJnX3XJx7FCHD04SC3Y0KCMdDGMz) for instructions how to read the catalogs produced with this package.
 The ICMECAT as the main result to be produced with this package is published at https://helioforecast.space/icmecat.
 It forms the largest living catalog of ICMEs.

-**Authors**: C. Möstl, Austrian Space Weather Office, Geosphere Austria https:/helioforecast.space; contributions by A. J. Weiss, R. L. Bailey, M. A. Reiss, C. L. Simon Wedlund, A. Isavnin, R. M. Winslow, D. Stansby.
+**Authors**: C. Möstl, Austrian Space Weather Office, Geosphere Austria https:/helioforecast.space; contributions by E. E. Davies, EA.
+J. Weiss, R. L. Bailey, M. A. Reiss, C. L. Simon Wedlund, A. Isavnin, R. M. Winslow.

-Current status (**July 2023**): **work in progress**.
+Current status (**August 2023**): **work in progress**.
 I am currently updating the code with a new conda environment (helio4), defined in "/envs/env_helio4.yml" and go through all codes to ensure they work.

 This is a continuation of work done in the EU HELCATS project (2014-2017):
 [https://www.helcats-fp7.eu](https://www.helcats-fp7.eu).